vmware-tanzu/tanzu-framework/cli/core/docs/cli/cli-architecture.md

 Going forward we shall refer to them as `Context` to be explicit.
 Also, the context can be managed at one place using the `tanzu context` command.
 Earlier, this was distributed between the `tanzu login` command and `tanzu config server` command.

-Each `Context` is associated with a `Target` which is used to determine which the control-plane(target) that context is applicable.
+- Each `Context` is associated with a `Target`.
+- While multiple contexts can be associated with a target.
+- There is at most one context that is active for each target.

 More details regarding Target is available in next section.

 Note: This is currently behind a feature flag.
 To enable the flag please run `tanzu config set features.global.context-target true`